manvendra22/image-text-reader-backend/README.md

-# Image Text Reader
+# Watson Visual Recognition

-> Image Text Reader is a responsive web app to read texts from an image using google’s cloud vision api.
+> Watson Visual Recognition is a responsive web app to identify scenes and objects in images using The IBM Watson™ Visual Recognition service.

 ### Live Link